 System: the processes and rules put into place to manage safety, also known as the safety management system.

-As a supervisor, you have three excellent tools that will help you identify and correct hazards:
+As a supervisor, you have four excellent tools that will help you identify and correct hazards:

 In effective safety cultures, a Safety Observation Program is developed and maintained.
 Managers, supervisors and safety committees are educated on how to conduct informal and formal safety observations.